kamicane/Super-DMG-01/README.md

 ## Disclaimer

 Version 1.3 was fully operational, albeit with a few silly mistakes (reversed battery connectors and a reversed capacitor polarity).
-Version 1.5 fixes those mistakes, but has not yet been built.
+Releases marked as pre-release are sent to fab, but not yet received and / or built.

 I am not an electronics expert.
 This board might fry your games, set your house on fire and kill your pets.